fmos/wp-photonav/README.md

     [ColorBox][colorbox] plugin for jQuery is available.
 It is provided e.g. by the [jQuery Colorbox plugin][cbplugin].
 You have to install this plugin separately to make use of the popup functionality.
-*   `animate` -- If this option is enabled, the panorama will be rotated automatically until either the user interacts with it (by scrolling in move mode or dragging in drag mode) or the image is scrolled through entierely once.
-This allows to attract the users attention to the additional functionality of the panorama compared to a simple, still image.
+*   `animate` -- If specified, enables one of the following animation modes: left, right or zoom.
+By using this option, the panorama can be rotated automatically starting from the `position` into the named direction until either the user interacts with it (by scrolling in move mode or dragging in one of the drag modes) or the image is scrolled through entierely once.
+    For 360° panoramas using the drag360 mode, the animation continues until the first interaction.
+In zoom mode, the panorama image is scaled to fit the available space and expands it to its full size when the mouse is moved over the image.
+The animation allows to attract the users attention to the additional functionality of the panorama compared to a simple, still image.
 Please note that the animation (like everything else) is accomplished using JavaScript and might not be 100% fluid on all systems and browsers.
 *   `position` -- Defines the initial horizontal postion.
 The parameter may be a pixel value for horizontal displacement or take any one of the following relative values, for which the corresponding pixel value is